magnumripper/headtail/README.md

 None!

 ## Building & installing
 Just compile it!
-The single binary morph when called as "compcat".
+A single binary morph when called as "compcat".

-For example like this:
+Build and install like this:
 ```
 gcc -O2 -Wall headtail.c -o headtail
 mv headtail /usr/local/bin